kanm07/trainingProject/README.md

 ### 🔹 User Registration (Postman)
 ![Register](screenshots/register.png)
+We register the user with basic details and when registered the password is encrypted and stored in database.
 ---

 ### 🔹 User Login (JWT Token)
 ![Login](screenshots/login.png)
+When we try to login we first get the jwt token required for logging in instead of the entire data to provide authentication.
 ---

 ### 🔹 Protected API (JWT Working)
 ![Get User](screenshots/get-user.png)
+The jwt token is then pasted into the header to retrieve the data of the user.
 ---

 ### 🔹 MySQL Database (Users Table)
 ![Database](screenshots/db1.png)
 ![Database](screenshots/db1.png)
+Display of the database schema, the tables it has and the content of the tables.
 ---

 ## Features